michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-30-newsletter.md

   days) also in New York City with a few speeches, many demos, and lots of hacking.

-    Pierre Rochard has written a summary of each day of the residency program ([1][lr1], [2][lr2], [3][lr3], [4][lr4]) and videos of the presentations are expected to be posted soon.
+    Pierre Rochard has written summaries for different days of the residency program ([1][lr1], [2][lr2], [3][lr3], [4][lr4]) and videos of the presentations are expected to be posted soon.
 Videos of the hackday are available now: [day1][hd1], [day2][hd2].